outbreak-info/muninn/readme.md

 1. `docker stop flu_db_server`
 2. `docker rm flu_db_server`
-3. `docker-compose -f docker-compose.yml up -d --no-deps --no-recreate server`
+3. `docker-compose -f docker-compose.yml up -d --no-deps --no-recreate --build server`

 I've only tested these instructions using podman on my machine, so they may fail you.